massover/massover.github.io/content/why-i-am-excited-about-asgi-&-django.md

 Most talk about ASGI usually involves performance.
 While a performance boost can be nice, WSGI has generally been good enough for me.
 ASGI is exciting for implementing [server sent events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
 SSE allows the server to stream events to the front end.
-While the connection is only one way, from the server to the browser, it can be a nice sweet spot between WebSocket complexity and long polling.
+While the connection is only one way from the server to the browser, it can be a nice sweet spot between WebSocket complexity and long polling.
 As WSGI requests are blocking by nature, we can not use WSGI to serve SSE.
 However, ASGI works great!